 3.4 Permitted Listener and Net Service Name Character Set

 Create listener names and net service names for clients that comply with Oracle Net Services character set requirements.

 Listener names and net service names are limited to the following character set:

 [a...z] [A...Z] [0...9] _

 The first character in the listener name or net service name must be an alphanumeric character.
-In general, names up to 64 characters in length are acceptable.
-In addition, a database service name must match the global database name defined by the database administrator, which consists of a database name, and the database domain.
+In general, names up to 64 characters are acceptable.
+In addition, a database service name must match the global database name that is defined by the database administrator, which consists of a database name and the database domain.
 Both net service names and global database names are not case-sensitive.